knative/docs/serving/samples/helloworld-java/README.md

    helloworld-java     helloworld-java.default.example.com
    ```

 1. Now you can make a request to your app to see the result.
-Presuming the
+Presuming,
-   the address you see returned in the previous step is in `IP_ADDRESS` env
+   the IP address you got in the step above is in the `${IP_ADDRESS}`
-   variable:
+   env variable:

    ```shell
    curl -H "Host: helloworld-java.default.example.com" http://${IP_ADDRESS}